 Stitching the Sacred

-three day craft camp in the Mallee with a focus on craftwork, contemplation and connection.
+a three day craft camp in the Mallee with a focus on crafting, contemplation, and human potential.

-listen to the story of Vasilisa the brave
+hear the story of Vasilisa the brave, tell your own stories

 anchor your insights